anomius/2022_microsoft_ionq_challenge/README.md

    CX (first cell) (second cell). eg CX(4)(5).
 5. When a player wants to use the current state of the board to get results, they can measure it with 'm'.
-Warning: only play this when you think you'll win!
+Warning: only play this if you think you'll win!
 6. Have fun!

 ### <u>How to win</u>